ludcila/CHT-preCICE/documentation/user/overview.md

 ### How many interfaces to use

 A simulation coupled with preCICE can contain multiple interfaces.
 At least one interface must exist between every pair of coupled participants.
-More than one interface can exist between the same pair of coupled participants, but this is rarely necessary, and therefore we only consider the case of one interface per pair of coupled participants.
+More than one interface can exist between the same pair of coupled participants.

 #### Multi-coupling